 Not sure how to advertise on Facebook?
 Let's kick of the basics with our Facebook Advertising & Marketing Guide with some general tips and tricks for advertising on Facebook.
 Learn to select your campaign objectives, use various Facebook advertising formats for different needs, control the costs of advertising on Facebook, and more.

 1. Go in with established goals.
 Do you want more website visits?
 More Facebook likes?
 More fan engagement?
-Each of these metrics has its own value, so choose your main objective before you get started.
+Each of these metrics has its own value, so choose your main objective before you get started, as it will affect your Facebook account structure.
 The Facebook ad type you go with will depend on what you’re trying to achieve.
 Facebook’s new advertising scheme guides you to recommend ad formats based on your primary goal.

 Take stock of your business: what do you want to accomplishing by advertising on Facebook?

 2. New to Facebook advertising and not sure where to start?
 Try starting with the Page Likes objective – you’ll build your audience and encourage folks to like your page.
 More likes make you look popular, which encourages more people to like you in a domino effect – it’s a safer alternative to buying followers on social media.